robertbasic/robertbasic.com-hugo/content/blog/prooph-command-bus.md

 ## The command bus

-Note: this post relates to Prooph Service Bus v6.1, which was the latest release at the time of writing.

 Now, let's get started with Prooph.
 The first component we're going to look at is the [Service Bus](https://github.com/prooph/service-bus).

 The service bus offers a messaging system between the application and the domain layer.
 It allows us to send, or dispatch, a message on this service bus, and then to have handlers on the other side of the service bus that we'll use to, well, handle these messages.